SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     OR "scal* up" OR "expand" OR "expansion*" OR "advance" OR "advancing" OR "develop" OR "developing" OR
         (
-            ("decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limiting" OR "limited" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*")
-            NEAR/5 ("access" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "equitab*" OR "non-equit*") )
+            ("decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limiting" OR "limited" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "eliminat*" OR "end" OR "ends" OR "ended" OR "ending"
-    OR "legislat*" OR "govern*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "program*" )
-    NEAR
-        ("reproductive rights"
             )
+            NEAR/5
+            ("access" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "non-equit*" )
+        )
+    OR "legislat*" OR "law$" OR "regulation$" OR "govern*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "program*"
+    )
+    NEAR/15
+        ("reproductive right$" OR (("abortion$" OR "contraception" OR "family planning" OR infertility) NEAR/15 right$) )
 )